-Plenty of commentators will have you believe that ordinary folk have been priced out of the classic car market; that all the good classic cars are now stupendously expensive, and that if you want an affordable, dependable old car that’ll put a smile on your face, you’re out of luck.
+Plenty of commentators will have you believe that ordinary folk have been priced out of buying a modern classic; that all the good classic cars are now stupendously expensive, and that if you want an affordable, dependable old car that’ll put a smile on your face, you’re out of luck.

 Happily, that’s overstating things somewhat.
 Yes, lots of cars have fallen victim to the buoyancy of the classic car market in recent times, with prices for everything from Ford Escorts to Porsche 911s rocketing in ways few could ever have imagined.
-However, the good news is that there are plenty of charming, enjoyable classics out there that you can still buy for peanuts.
+However, the good news is that prices for many cars have started to adjust, and even without that there are still plenty of charming, enjoyable classics out there that you can buy for peanuts.

 I’ve been saying this to anyone who’ll listen for a while now.
-But last month I decided to put my money where my mouth is by challenging myself to find a modern classic I could buy and enjoy for less than the princely sum of £1,000.
-Which is how I ended up owning the rather lovely Peugeot 205 you see in the pictures that accompany this article.
+But at the beginning of 2019 I decided to put my money where my mouth is by challenging myself to find a modern classic I could buy and enjoy for less than the princely sum of £1,000.
+Which is how, for around six months, I ended up owning the rather lovely Peugeot 205 you see in the pictures that accompany this article.

-No, it isn’t a GTI; of course it’s not, for that kind of money.
-It’s only a 1.1 GL, in fact, which means it gets a four-cylinder petrol engine with a carburettor and a heady 59bhp, and such luxuries as a pop-up sunroof and a radio cassette.
-This might sound like a recipe for motoring purgatory, but in fact it’s one of the most joyful little cars I’ve ever driven.
+No, it wasn’t a GTI; of course it wasn’t, for that kind of money.
+It was only a 1.1 GL, in fact, which means it had a four-cylinder petrol engine with a carburettor and a heady 59bhp, and such luxuries as a pop-up sunroof and a radio cassette.
+This might sound like a recipe for motoring purgatory, but in fact it was one of the most joyful little cars I’ve ever driven.

 The 205 is renowned for being one of the best small cars ever made, and gained fame for its sparkling handling, soft ride, spacious interior and stylish looks.
 All of those facets hold true today.
 Despite its paucity of power, that little engine is remarkably willing and punts the 205 along quite gamely thanks to short gear ratios that help with acceleration.

 The chassis is brilliant, too, and an example of how well the French used to tune their suspension, with a wonderfully pliant ride; communicative, responsive steering; and plenty of grip and balance, despite copious amounts of body roll.
-In short, it’s a delight to zip around in.
+In short, it was a delight to zip around in.

 FIVE MORE MODERN CLASSIC BARGAINS